sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-existing-cloudtrail-ecs-vpc-subnet.md

-# AWS Organizational Setup with Cloudtrail
+# AWS Organizational Setup with Existing ECS Environment

 ## Overview

+This usecase covers securing an AWS organizational setup consisting an existing ECS cluster with its own VPC and subnet.

 ### User Setup